CloudPolis/webdav-client-python/README.rst

 wdc
 ===

-wdc \-a cross-platform utility that provides convenient work with WebDAV-servers right from your console.
+wdc - a cross-platform utility that provides convenient work with WebDAV-servers right from your console.
 In addition to full implementations of methods from webdav API, also added methods content sync local and remote directories.

 **Authentication**

-\- *Basic authentication*
+-  *Basic authentication*

    .. code:: bash